-The property is currently being used as a public parking lot and has not had any additional redevelopment since the era of urban renewal that affected Downtown Olathe in the 1970s.
+The property is currently being used as a public library and associated parking lot with was constructed in the 1970's.

 F. The extent to which approval of the application would detrimentally affect nearby properties.

 The proposed development is not expected to detrimentally affect nearby properties as the development provides a high-quality design that meets or exceeds design requirements and further realizes the vision for downtown Olathe.